fuzziqersoftware/resource_dasm/README.md

 # resource_dasm <img align="right" src="s-resource_dasm.png" />

-This project contains multiple tools for reverse-engineering classic Mac OS applications and games.
+This project contains multiple tools for reverse-engineering applications and games.
+Most of these tools are targeted at classic Mac OS (pre-OSX); a few are targeted at Nintendo GameCube games.

 The tools in this project are:
 * General tools
   * **resource_dasm**: A utility for working with classic Mac OS resources.
 It can read resources from classic Mac OS resource forks, AppleSingle/AppleDouble files, MacBinary files, Mohawk archives, or HIRF/RMF/IREZ/HSB archives, and convert the resources to modern formats and/or export them verbatim.
 It can also create and modify resource forks.
   * **libresource_file**: A library implementing most of resource_dasm's functionality.
   * **m68kdasm**: A 68K, PowerPC, x86, and SH-4 binary assembler and disassembler. m68kdasm can also disassemble some common executable formats.
-  * **m68kexec**: A 68K, PowerPC, and x86 CPU emulator and debugger.
+  * **m68kexec**: A 68K, PowerPC, x86, and SH-4 CPU emulator and debugger.
   * **render_bits**: Renders raw data in a variety of color formats, including indexed formats.
 Useful for finding embedded images or understanding 2-dimensional arrays in unknown file formats.
   * **replace_clut**: Remaps an existing image from one indexed color space to another.
   * **assemble_images**: Combines multiple images into one.
 Useful for dealing with games that split large images into multiple smaller images due to format restrictions.